Truck Accident Lawyer Las Vegas, NV

 Large trucks can weigh up to 60,000 pounds.
 They take more time to come to a stop, and typically will cause a significant amount of damage when impacting with another object.
 These accidents tend to change lives.
 While you or a loved one is recovering, you might also be watching medical bills pour in.
 Working might be out of the question, and your doctors may be telling you to expect months or years of recovery.
 The Law Office of Eglet Adams knows how difficult this time might be for you.
 If negligence was a factor, our Las Vegas, NV truck accident lawyer would like to help you recover damages.

 Let us find out whether or not you can seek compensation from the driver, the truck company, a manufacturer, or another entity.
-Call The Law Office of Eglet Adams now.
+Call us now for a consultation.

 What You Should and Should Not Do After a Truck Accident